 A native to the Washington area, Dave Dildine is no stranger to the region’s complex traffic and weather patterns.

 For his role in WTOP’s Crumbling Capital series, Dave won a Regional Edward R. Murrow and a Douglas Southall Freeman award.
-Dave was recognized by the Chesapeake Associated Press Broadcasters Association for his original series Ghost Roads, an almanac of corroded, cursed and abandoned highways in the outer Washington suburbs.
+Dave was also recognized by the Chesapeake Associated Press Broadcasters Association for his original series Ghost Roads, an almanac of corroded, cursed and abandoned highways in the outer Washington suburbs.

 When he’s not holed up in the Glass Enclosed Nerve Center, Dave enjoys running, playing tennis and photography.
-He currently lives in Arlington, Virginia.